ScryEngineering/scrygroup.com/content/blog-posts/2019-09-28/Is-your-business-a-defacto-tech-company.md

 "I think there's a false dichotomy in the idea that a company either is or is not a tech company.
 I think it's possible for a company to be a hybrid if tech is giving it an edge over incumbents." - Hayley Barna, Venture Partner, First Round Capital

 One of the most clear-cut examples of a non-tech entity [trying to call itself a tech company](https://www.vox.com/recode/2019/8/14/20804029/wework-ipo-tech-company-valuation) is WeWork, which operates a series of coworking spaces around the world.
-Its owner the We Company recently [postponed its initial public offering](https://www.businessinsider.com/wework-ipo-fiasco-adam-neumann-explained-events-timeline-2019-9#heres-a-30-second-explanation-of-whats-going-on-1) amid concerns from investors and the media about its finances, path to profitability and leadership.
-Following that, WeWork hit rocky waters as its co-founder and CEO Adam Neumann stepped down and WeWork's valuation tumbled from $47 billion to about $10 billion.
+Its owner the We Company recently [shelved its initial public offering](https://www.businessinsider.com/wework-ipo-fiasco-adam-neumann-explained-events-timeline-2019-9#heres-a-30-second-explanation-of-whats-going-on-1) amid concerns from investors and the media about its finances, path to profitability and leadership.
+Following that, WeWork hit rocky waters as its co-founder and CEO Adam Neumann stepped down, thousands of employees were laid off and WeWork's valuation tumbled from $47 billion to about $10 billion.
 News website Vice [recapped a comparison](https://www.vice.com/en_ca/article/ne8dbw/ceo-of-wework-which-has-lost-an-unfathomable-amount-of-money-is-stepping-down) between WeWork and Uber:

 > ...Both founders thrived precisely because of a founder cult, a "growth at all costs" mentality that burned through billions, sky-high valuations that were fairy tales, and constant attempts to label themselves as tech companies to pump valuation.